The Sample Complexity of Parameter-Free Stochastic Convex Optimization

-Next, we consider how to reliably select high quality models and avoid the issues that plagued standard model selection for tuning learning rates in \Cref{sec:standard-model-selection}.
+\mysubsection{Our Reliable Model Selection method}{Our Reliable Model Selection Method} Next, we consider how to reliably select high-quality models and avoid the issues that plagued standard model selection for tuning learning rates in \Cref{sec:standard-model-selection}.
 Our method, described in \Cref{alg:reliable-hyperparameter-selection}, requires a list of confidence interval widths $\tau_1, \dots, \tau_{K}$ that satisfy \Cref{assume:confidence-intervals}.
 The algorithm identifies a set of safe models $\mathcal{F}$ over which we minimize the validation error.
 The algorithmic parameter $\gamma \in [1,\infty)$ controls the size of $\mathcal{F}$, with larger values of $\gamma$ behaving more like standard model selection.
 When $\gamma=1$, the algorithm reduces to minimizing the upper confidence bound on the function value, but this can be overly conservative, heavily favoring models that make predictions similar to the reference model.

-\begin{condition} Let $\tau_1, \dots, \tau_{K}$ be nonnegative scalars such that for some $\delta \in (0,1)$, $\P( \exists k \in [K] : \abs{F(x_k) - \barF{k} - (F(\zeros) - \bar{F}(\zeros))} > \tau_k) \le \delta$. \end{condition}
+\begin{condition} Let $\tau_1, \dots, \tau_{K}$ be nonnegative scalars such that for some $\delta \in (0,1)$, $\P( \exists k \in \{ 1, \dots, K \} : \abs{F(x_k) - \barF{k} - (F(\zeros) - \bar{F}(\zeros))} > \tau_k) \le \delta$. \end{condition}

 \Cref{assume:confidence-intervals} supposes that we have confidence intervals on the closeness of our validation loss to the population loss relative to the reference model, $x_0 = \zeros$.
 Depending on the problem at hand, there are multiple ways to generate such confidence intervals.
 For example, if $f$ is $\Lip$-Lipschitz and some upper bound $\LipHat \ge \Lip$ is known, then a result of \citet{maurer2009empirical} (\Cref{thm:empirical-bennett} in \Cref{app:well-known-concentration-inequalities}) with $Z_i = f_i(x_k) -f_i(\zeros)$ gives that with probability at most $\delta_k \in (0,1)$, $\abs{F(x_k) - F(\zeros) - (\barF{k} - \bar{F}(\zeros))} > \sqrt{\frac{2 \SampleVar{k}}{n} \ln \frac{4}{\delta_k} } + \frac{14 \LipHat \| x_k \|}{3 (n-1)} \ln \frac{4}{\delta_k}$ where